Yogmaya Temple, New Delhi: Structure

-The flowers and sweet meats offered by the Devotees to the goddess are placed over a marble table of 18 inches square and 9 inches height set in front of the idol in the sanctum floor.
+The flowers and sweets offered by the Devotees to the goddess are placed over a marble table of 18 inches square and 9 inches height set in front of the idol in the sanctum floor.
 Bells, otherwise a part of Hindu temples, are not tolled during the worship of the goddess.
 Wine and meat are forbidden to be offered at the temple and goddess Yoga Maya is stated to be austere and exacting.
 An interesting display at the temple premises in the past (but now in an open wall panel) was an iron cage of 8 ft square and10 ft in height in which two stone tigers are exhibited.
 A passage, between the temple and the wall panel has flat roof which is covered with the planks overlaid by bricks and mortar and fixed with bells.